Skip to main content

 The OpenCore Compiler is the technical core of the OpenCore CLI.

-It is not just a transpiler or a bundler: it is a monorepo-aware build orchestrator designed specifically for FiveM and similar GTA runtimes.
+It is not just a transpiler or a bundler: it is a monorepo-aware build orchestrator designed for FiveM, RageMP, RedM, and similar GTA runtimes.

 Its job is to: